Inheritance (object-oriented programming): Subclasses and superclasses

-Some languages support also the inheritance of other constructs.
+Some languages also support the inheritance of other constructs.
 For example, in Eiffel, contracts that define the specification of a class are also inherited by heirs.
 The superclass establishes a common interface and foundational functionality, which specialized subclasses can inherit, modify, and supplement.
 The software inherited by a subclass is considered reused in the subclass.
 A reference to an instance of a class may actually be referring to one of its subclasses.
 The actual class of the object being referenced is impossible to predict at compile-time.
 A uniform interface is used to invoke the member functions of objects of a number of different classes.
 Subclasses may replace superclass functions with entirely new functions that must share the same method signature.

 Non-subclassable classes

 In some languages a class may be declared as non-subclassable by adding certain class modifiers to the class declaration.
 Examples include the final keyword in Java and C++11 onwards or the sealed keyword in C#.
 Such modifiers are added to the class declaration before the class keyword and the class identifier declaration.
 Such non-subclassable classes restrict reusability, particularly when developers only have access to precompiled binaries and not source code.

-A non-subclassable class has no subclasses, so it can be easily deduced at compile time that references or pointers to objects of that class are actually referencing instances of that class and not instances of subclasses (they don't exist) or instances of superclasses (upcasting a reference type violates the type system).
+A non-subclassable class has no subclasses, so it can be easily deduced at compile time that references or pointers to objects of that class are actually referencing instances of that class and not instances of subclasses (they do not exist) or instances of superclasses (upcasting a reference type violates the type system).
 Because the exact type of the object being referenced is known before execution, early binding (also called static dispatch) can be used instead of late binding (also called dynamic dispatch), which requires one or more virtual method table lookups depending on whether multiple inheritance or only single inheritance are supported in the programming language that is being used.